 MISTAKE #1 – NO NICHE

-We were focusing on the local aspect of selling online when we started Made Urban, but it wasn’t niche enough and we were ultimately trying to compete with the biggest handmade marketplaces online: Etsy, Zibbet, Artfire and the hundreds of others popping up each month.
+We were focusing on the local aspect of selling online when we started Made Urban, but it wasn’t niche enough and we were ultimately trying to compete with the biggest handmade marketplaces online: Etsy, Zibbet, Artfire and the hundreds of others popping up each month (here’s a list of Etsy alternatives).

 Were there lots of people I could market the Made Urban MARKETPLACE to by not narrowing down a niche?
 Absolutely.
 But it was completely overwhelming.